eburghar/rconfd/README.md

 various template engines and secrets back-ends ([confd](https://github.com/kelseyhightower/confd), [consul-template](https://github.com/hashicorp/consul-template)...) but because such a tool can run in a lot of containers inside the same host, I wanted the lightest and fastest implementation as possible with a minimal surface attack, even at the cost of some flexibility (few back-ends, one template engine).
-Rust match C/C++ speed while giving you safeness, correctness and easy maintenance with no special efforts.
+Rust matches C/C++ speed an resources consumption while giving you safeness, correctness and easy maintenance with no special efforts.

 Like the [S6 overlay authors](https://github.com/just-containers/s6-overlay#the-docker-way), I never believed in the rigid general approach of one executable per container, which forces you to decouple your software stack